-Over time, the direct tax system had become highly complicated due a complex system of itemised allowances, an abundance of payroll taxes (levies) and concessions, which tended to be discriminatory to the extent that it appeared to favour the high-income group.
-The broad thrust of the 1992 direct tax reform was, therefore, to simplify the direct tax system, broaden the tax base, while reducing the scope of direct taxation further in anticipation of the intended introduction of the all-embracing value added tax.
+Over time, the direct tax system had become highly complicated due to a complex system of itemised allowances, an abundance of payroll taxes (levies) and concessions, which tended to be discriminatory to the extent that it appeared to favour the high-income group.
+The broad thrust of the 1992 direct tax reform was, therefore, to simplify the direct tax system and broaden the tax base, while reducing the scope of direct taxation further in anticipation of the intended introduction of the all-embracing value added tax.

 Personal allowances were standardised to \$13,000 and most tax-exempt allowances, such as deductions for life insurance payments and full mortgage interest payments, were removed.
-In addition, income tax bands were widened, the top marginal income tax rate was reduced from 50% to 40% and four levies comprising the training, health, employment and transportation were abolished.
+In addition, income tax bands were widened, the top marginal income tax rate was reduced from 50 per cent to 40 per cent and four levies comprising training, health, employment and transportation were abolished.